vahand/OpenLibrary/README.md

 ```

 ### Manage books
+#### 1. Add a book
-1. Books can be added to the Library reserve with the following command:
+Books can be added to the Library reserve with the following command:
 ```bash
 curl -X POST http://localhost:8080/api/books \
 -H 'Content-Type: application/json' \